MAJ DAVID R. SHORE, USMC

 David was a Major at the time of his death on 7/9/74.
 He took his commission into the USMC following graduation from US Naval Academy in 1967.
 He served three tours of duty in Viet Nam.

-Dave’s widow, Johanna, died just last December (2007).
+Dave’s widow, Johanna, died in May 2008.
 Dave was stationed at New River, NC after his last tour and just a few weeks after getting home was killed in a landing accident.
 The landing gear broke off due to a malfunction while doing some touch and goes.
 The week before, he and his co-pilot (and brother-in-law), John Pearson, broke a world’s record by traveling non-stop cross country in an OV-10, the plane he died in.

 Dave is buried at Arlington.
 So long ago and yet so fresh in my memory.
 Susan Shore, sister, 05/16/2016